Signature of Collective Plasma Effects in Beam-Driven QED Cascades

-for the frequency upshift.
-This relation holds if the laser pulse is sufficiently long and intense such that the QED cascade fully develops and the pair plasma is eventually stopped and reflected.
+This relation is valid for an idealized model, i.e., a homogeneous electron beam counterpropagating with a plane-wave laser.
+It assumes that the QED cascade fully develops and that the pair plasma is eventually stopped and reflected.

+The simulation shown in Fig.~\ref{sch} yields a pair plasma which has a peak value of $n_p/\gamma$ corresponding to $6.7\%$ of the critical plasma density at rest $n_c\approx \unit[1.7 \times{}10^{21}]{cm^{-3}}$.
+A possible experimental setup uses two on-axis parabolic mirrors with a hole to focus and re-collect the laser.
+On the axis $y=z=0$, where we have the highest numerical resolution, the Fourier-transformed electric field, shown in \figref{spec}\textbf{a}, reveals an upshift of the peak wavevector by $\Delta k/k_0 \approx 0.2\%$.
+We also see an excess of upshifted and downshifted photons around $\Delta k/k_0 \approx\pm 5\%$.
+A change of this order of magnitude is expected based on Eq.~(\ref{kupshift}) and the peak plasma density observed in \figref{sch}\textbf{b}.
+The change of wavevector transforms into a change of frequency when the plasma exits the laser pulse.

+A more sophisticated time-frequency analysis based on wavelet transforms~\cite{flandrin_explorations_2018, thakur_synchrosqueezing_2013, daubechies_synchrosqueezed_2011} is shown in Fig.~\ref{spec}\textbf{b}-\textbf{d}.
+Such a time-frequency diagram could be measured with techniques like frequency-resolved optical gating~\cite{FROG} or spectral shear interferometry for direct electric field reconstruction~\cite{SPIDER}.
+The numerical analysis shows that the flattop input frequency spectrum (see Fig.~\ref{spec}b) becomes chirped at the region of plasma creation near $x=0$ in Fig.~\ref{spec}c.
+The chirped region propagates along the laser direction.
+The maximum instantaneous wavevector upshift reaches $\Delta k/k_0 \approx 2.4\%$.
+This amount of up/downshift is in agreement with the up/downshift observed in the front and tail of the Fourier spectrum in \figref{spec}\textbf{a}.

-To verify \eqref{frequp}, a series of 1D QED-PIC simulations were conducted with different electron beam densities, beam energies, and laser intensities.
-The results are shown in Fig.~\ref{parascan}.
-In 1D simulations, transverse effects such as plasma inhomogeneity and laser diffraction are absent.
-But the particle momenta and currents are simulated in three dimensions, which is critical for inducing the laser frequency upshift.
+\textit{Parameter scan.}---To verify the analytical scaling laws given above, a series of 1D QED-PIC simulations were conducted with different electron beam densities, beam energies, and laser intensities.
+These parameter scans are possible, as 1D simulations require significantly less computational resources.
+They do not model transverse effects such as plasma inhomogeneity and laser diffraction, but the particle momenta and currents, which are responsible for the plasma permittivity and hence the laser frequency upshift, are effectively simulated in three dimensions.